 Associate Professor of Architecture and Landscape Architecture

-Carey Clouse is an Assistant Professor in Architecture and Landscape Architecture.
+Carey Clouse is an Associate Professor in Architecture and Landscape Architecture.
 She holds a post-professional degree (SMArchS) in Architecture and Urbanism from the Massachusetts Institute of Technology and a BArch from the University of Oregon.
-Clouse is the recipient of a Fulbright Fellowship and the Rose Architectural Fellowship.
+Clouse is the recipient of a Fulbright-Nehru Senior Research Fellowship to India and the Enterprise Rose Architectural Fellowship in New Orleans, LA.
 Clouse teaches courses that address the overlap between social justice, environmental stewardship, and urbanism.
-In an effort to bolster interdisciplinary research and learning at UMass, she teaches in both the architecture department and the landscape architecture regional planning department (LARP), and cross-lists many of her classes.
+In an effort to bolster interdisciplinary research and learning at UMass, she teaches in both the architecture department and the landscape architecture regional planning department (LARP).
 In addition to teaching, she is co-partner of Crookedworks, an architecture-design-build firm.
-Clouse currently serves on the board of the Western Massachusetts AIA, the Hitchcock Center for the Environment, and the Yestermorrow Design Build School.

 RECENT RESEARCH AND CREATIVE WORK

 Farming Cuba: Urban Agriculture from the Ground Up.
 New York: Princeton Architecture Press, 2014